JamesDansie/bus-mall/README.md

-# lab-06-salmon-cookies
+# bus-mall

+##author: James Dansie

-This is the repository for lab 06 at code fellows
+This is for the bus-mall project at code fellows